wong-max-max/simple-unlock-mod/README.md

 ## Usage

-Once installed, the mod works automatically:
+Once installed, all features work automatically:
-- All icons and colors become immediately available in the icon kit
+- All icons, colors, shops, and vaults are immediately available
 - Selected icons persist across game restarts
-- Practice music sync is enabled by default
+- Practice mode coin pickup and accurate percentages work in any level
+- Auto-save triggers when completing or quitting levels

 No configuration required.